Afkelly14/Project-6/README.md

 drinks: ('/drinks') will show all drinks in the database
 glass: ('/glass') will show a certain type of glass that is searched
 ingredient: ('/ingredient') will show an ingredient
+id: ('/drinks/:id') will find a drink based on its id

 ## Installations